KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-DenHaag-TrashCalendar by cokceken](https://github.com/cokceken/MMM-DenHaag-TrashCalendar)

 1. `package.json` issue: No repository field.
-2. There are no specific keywords in 'package.json'.
+2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
 3. Repository name and main js file name is not the same.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.